Lawn mower: Riding lawn mowers

+Mulching mowers

 Mulching mowers use special mulching blades which are available for rotary mowers.
 The blade is designed to keep the clippings circulating underneath the mower until the clippings are chopped quite small.
 Other designs have twin blades to mulch the clippings to small pieces.
 This function has the advantages of forgoing the additional work collecting and disposing of grass clippings while reducing lawn waste in such a way that also creates convenient compost for the lawn, forgoing the expense and adverse environmental effect of fertilizer.

 Mower manufacturers market their mowers as side discharge, 2-in-1, meaning bagging and mulching or side discharging and mulching, and 3-in-1, meaning bagging, mulching, and side discharge.
 Most 2-in-1 bagging and mulching mowers require a separate attachment to discharge grass onto the lawn.
 Some side discharge mower manufacturers also sell separate "mulching plates" that will cover the opening on the side discharge mower and, in combination with the proper blades, will convert the mower to a mulching mower.
 These conversions are impractical when compared with 2- or 3-in-1 mowers which can be converted in the field in seconds.
 There are two types of bagging mowers.
 A rear bag mower features an opening on the back of the mower through which the grass is expelled into the bag.
 Hi-vac mowers have a tunnel that extends from the side discharge to the bag.
 Hi-vac is also the type of grass collection used on some riding lawn mowers and lawn tractors and is suitable for use in dry conditions but less suitable for long wet lush grass as they often clog up.
 Mulching and bagging mowers are not well suited to long grass or thick weeds.
 In some ride-on mowers, the cut grass is dropped onto the ground and then collected by a set of rotating bristles, allowing even long, wet grass to be collected.

 Rotary mowers with internal combustion engines come in three price ranges.
 Low priced mowers use older technology, smaller motors, and lighter steel decks.
 These mowers are targeted at the residential market and typically price is the most important selling point.